AstarNetwork/astar-docs/docs/about/token-economics/economics.md

 ## Transactions

-Every on-chain transaction takes fees.
-Part of it is burned and part is deposited to the collator.
+Every on-chain transaction requires the sender to pay fees.
+Part of the fee is burned and part is deposited to the collator.

 ## On-Chain Governance